heinermann/ida-wii-loaders/README.md

 # REL & DOL Loader plugins for IDA Pro

+The REL and DOL files are found in Nintendo Gamecube/Wii games.
+This repository is focused on loading the REL files.

 ## Environment
 * Visual C++ 2010 Express
 * IDA Pro 6.1 SDK